petter-holmberg/elements/README.md

 Arrays have regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.
 Arrays are also `Monad`s.

-`array_single_ended` implements an array of elements contiguously allocated on the free store.
+`array_single_ended` implements an array of dynamically allocated elements.
 It stores a single pointer on the stack, keeping the array size and capacity in a header to the array elements.
 `array_single_ended` supports insertion at the back in amortized constant time using `emplace` and `push`.
 If the capacity is exceeded it reallocates and moves its elements.

-`array_double_ended` implements an array of elements contiguously allocated on the free store.
+`array_double_ended` implements an array of dynamically allocated elements.
 It stores a single pointer on the stack, keeping the array size and capacity in a header to the array elements.
 `array_double_ended` supports insertion at the back and the front in amortized constant time using `emplace`, `push`, `emplace_first`, and `push_first`.
 If the capacity is exceeded it reallocates and moves its elements.